K-P-S/Julia-Sci-Comp-Library/README.md

 # Julia-Sci-Computing
-Numerical Methods Written in Julia
+Library of Numerical Methods in Julia